 As with any condition, you want to treat it conservatively FIRST.
-Other options that may be used if therapy fails include surgically cutting the plantar fascia (highly discouraged...I’ve never actually seen this work), steroid injections, plasma rich protein (PRP) injections, or other procedures to remove certain damaged tissues from the plantar fascia.
+Other options that may be used if therapy fails to include surgically cutting the plantar fascia (highly discouraged...I’ve never actually seen this work), steroid injections, plasma-rich protein (PRP) injections, or other procedures to remove certain damaged tissues from the plantar fascia.
 None of these are ideal when compared to conservative means.
-This means you should get help early, because that leads to the highest likelihood of achieving the results that you want.
+This means you should get help early because that leads to the highest likelihood of achieving the results that you want.
 This also means that if you think the symptoms you are experiencing might be plantar fasciitis, then you should call Backcountry Physical Therapy TODAY!
-We are experts in helping athletes recover from these types of injury.
+We are experts in helping athletes recover from these types of injuries.
 If you would like to set up a free phone consult, then call 719-285-9670 or send an email to [email protected]

 Stay connected with news and updates!

 Join our mailing list to receive the latest news and updates from our team.